TasengMancheykhun/learnCUDA/install.md

   * https://docs.nvidia.com/cuda/cuda-installation-guide-linux

 * Install CUDA in Ubuntu
-  * Verify that your GPU us CUDA-capable
+  * Verify that your GPU is CUDA-capable
     * lspci | grep -i nvidia
   * Check which machine you have x86_64
     * uname -a